#stacey

 The most noticeable difference at first is that Stacey is smiling, which is very out of character for him.
 He’s also acting unusually flirty and cute.
 “Is it me or is he extra cutesy today?” one of Kaito’s teammates observes.
 It’s true.
 He speaks in a slightly higher register than usual, enunciates words differently, and he keeps tilting his head and slowly blinking at Kaito in a flirty way.

-(In an interview with Komagine and Sekoguchi translated by @mirai-e-jump here, Sekoguchi talks about when he first received a script in which he would play God.
+(In an interview with Komagine and Sekoguchi translated by @mirai-e-jump here, Sekoguchi talks about first receiving a script in which he would play God.
 As his interviewer points out, the stage direction for the script instructed him to read the lines "sweetly."
 Sekoguchi says that he didn't know what to make of it at first, but it got him thinking about gender presentation and led him to decide to try to portray God in a gender-neutral way.)

 In addition to God's flirty, "sweet" manner, Kaito notes that this version of Stacey is too easygoing, too ready to cooperate with others.
 When God first appears, the villain-of-the-week is called Headwind World.
 They put a sort of curse on the Zenkaigers that makes it so that no matter which direction they turn, they're always buffeted by a strong headwind.
 Discussing how different Stacey seems and his claim to want to join the team, Kaito says: